xebia/essentials/web/README.md

     jekyll serve -w

-Be sure that in `\_config.yml` to property `url` is set to localhost port 4000.
-This ensures that the dynimically generated urls will point to the correct domain.
+Be sure that in `_config.yml`, the property `url` is set to localhost port 4000.
+This ensures that the dynamically generated urls will point to the correct domain.

     url: "http://localhost:4000"